Air Conditioner Recycling

 This is because air conditioning is no longer considered a want, but a need, for both residential and commercial locations.

-By recycling our air conditioners, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.
+Through air conditioner recycling, we’re taking steps to reduce our carbon footprint, preventing the deterioration of the ozone layer, and promoting a healthier environment for us all.

 Let Cohen properly recycle your air conditioner.